strongbrewio/strongbrewio.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 }
 ```

-It would be better to use higher order streams for these situtations.
+It would be better to use higher order streams for these situations.
 Use `switchMap` over `mergeMap` if possible, since it will unsubscribe the previous stream.
 The following example is better since all the RxJS logic is centralized in one place where the subscribing and unsubscribing happens: The smart component.